-I just stumbled upon a fascinating iPhone camera-leveling feature!
+I just stumbled upon a fascinating iPhone camera leveling feature!
 The best thing about this handy tool is that you can use it to capture perfect photos from an overhead view with optimum ease.
 Hence you don’t need to use a tripod anymore just to scan the document or capture a pic of something that’s flat on the ground.
 Find it really cool?
-Let me show you how you can enable and use camera level tool on your iPhone and iPad running iOS 11 to snap symmetrical and flawlessly centered images.
+Let me show you how you can enable and use camera level tool on your iPhone and iPad to snap symmetrical and flawlessly centered images.

 With the use of iPhone’s gyroscopes, the leveling tool helps you find out if your subject is ideally leveled against the background.
 And once you have got the bird’s eye view of your subject, you are able to capture a pretty balanced shot.

-How to Enable and Use Camera Level Tool in iOS 11 on iPhone and iPad
+How to Enable and Use Camera Level Tool on iPhone and iPad

 To get started, you need to first enable Grid that’s inside Camera settings.

 Step #1.
 Launch Settings app on your iOS device.

 Step #2.
 Next, you need to scroll down and tap on Camera.

 Step #3.
 Now, turn on the switch next to Grid.